 Fire Extinguishers work by removing one or more of the three critical elements required to support fire - fuel, oxygen and heat.
 By removing one or more of these elements, the fire is unable to burn.

-There are several types of fire extinguisher available, and care must be taken to use the correct one based on what is burning - known as the Class of fire.
+There are several types of fire extinguishers available, and care must be taken to use the correct one based on what is burning - known as the Class of fire.

 What are the Classes of fire?